 The SBA regulations currently limit the dollar amount of SBA-guaranteed debentures that can be issued by any one SBIC or group of SBICs under common control to \$124.4 million (which amount is subject to increase on an annual basis based on cost of living increases).
-As of June 30, 2006, the fund had issued \$31.8 million in debentures guaranteed by the SBA.
-We currently expect to have the ability to issue the maximum amount of guaranteed debentures permitted by the SBA regulations following the closing of this offering.
-If we reach the maximum dollar amount of SBA-guaranteed debentures permitted, and thereafter require additional capital, our cost of capital may increase, and there is no assurance that we will be able to obtain additional financing on acceptable terms.
+Moreover, an SBIC may not borrow an amount in excess of two times its regulatory capital.
+As of September 30, 2006, the Existing Fund had issued \$31.8 million in debentures guaranteed by the SBA.
+After our contribution of net proceeds of this offering to the Existing Fund, we expect the Existing Fund to have sufficient regulatory capital to issue the maximum amount of guaranteed debentures permitted by the SBA regulations.
+While we cannot presently predict whether or not we will borrow the maximum permitted amount, if we reach the maximum dollar amount of SBA-guaranteed debentures permitted, and thereafter require additional capital, our cost of capital may increase, and there is no assurance that we will be able to obtain additional financing on acceptable terms.

-Moreover, the fund's current status as an SBIC does not automatically assure that the fund will continue to receive SBA-guaranteed debenture funding.
-Receipt of SBA leverage funding is dependent upon the fund continuing to be in compliance with SBA regulations and policies and there being funding available.
+Moreover, the Existing Fund's current status as an SBIC does not automatically assure that the Existing Fund will continue to receive SBA-guaranteed debenture funding.
+Receipt of SBA leverage funding is dependent upon the Existing Fund continuing to be in compliance with SBA regulations and policies and there being funding available.
 The amount of SBA leverage funding available to SBICs is dependent upon annual Congressional authorizations and in the future may be subject to annual Congressional appropriations.
-There can be no assurance that there will be sufficient debenture funding available at the times desired by the fund.
+There can be no assurance that there will be sufficient debenture funding available at the times desired by the Existing Fund.

 The debentures guaranteed by the SBA have a maturity of ten years and require semi-annual payments of interest.
-The fund will need to generate sufficient cash flow to make required interest payments on the debentures.
-If the fund is unable to meet its financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to our assets over our stockholders in the event we liquidate or the SBA exercises its remedies under such debentures as the result of a default by us.
-In addition, the SBA must approve our independent directors before we will be permitted to issue additional debentures guaranteed by the SBA.
+The Existing Fund will need to generate sufficient cash flow to make required interest payments on the debentures.
+If the Existing Fund is unable to meet its financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to the Existing Fund's assets over our stockholders in the event we liquidate the Existing Fund or the SBA exercises its remedies under such debentures as the result of a default by us.
+In addition, the SBA must approve our independent directors before the Existing Fund will be permitted to issue additional debentures guaranteed by the SBA.